oseimishaella385-cell/sql-bank-churn-analysis/README.md

 - No date or historical information was available.
 The dataset provides a snapshot of customers rather than observations over time; therefore, the analysis cannot determine when customers churned, churn over time or whether events preceded churn.
 - No transaction-level data available; information such as transaction frequency, spending behaviour, deposits, or changes in account usage was unavailable.
 These factors would give insight into customer disengagement before churn.

-- The analysis identifies associations rather than cues.
+- The analysis identifies associations rather than causal relationships.
 For example, customers aged 50-59 recorded the highest churn rate; however, the dataset does not explain why these customers are leaving.

 - Some high-risk segments contain relatively few customers.
 For example, some three- and four-product customer groups showed extremely high churn rates, but their small customer counts mean these percentages should be interpreted cautiously.